SHARE via

 Below are the factors to help students set realistic goals and prepare accordingly:

-• Number of Appeared Candidates: The total number of appeared candidates for NEET in a particular year directly impacts the competition.
-Suppose if more candidates have appeared for the exam, the competition generally increases which leads to high cut-off marks.
+The total number of candidates for NEET in a particular year directly impacts the competition level.
+Suppose if more candidates have appeared for the exam, the competition generally increases, which leads to high cut-off marks.

-• Reservation Policies: Reservation policies play a significant role in deciding the cutoff.
+Reservation policies play a significant role in deciding the cutoff.
 Categories like SC, ST, OBC, EWS and PwD mainly influence the cutoff marks.
 Reserved category candidates have lower cutoffs than the candidates from the general category.

-• Type of College (Government vs. Private): This factor completely depends on a candidate’s preference, if a candidate aims for government medical colleges then he/she has to deal with a high cutoff, while candidates who aim for private medical colleges have to deal with slightly low cutoff as compared to the one who aims for government college.
+This factor completely depends on a candidate’s preference. if a candidate aims for government medical colleges, then he/she has to deal with a high cutoff, while candidates who aim for private medical colleges have to deal with a slightly lower cutoff as compared to government colleges.

-• Value of the College: The value and the prestige of the medical college also matter in deciding the cutoff some top government medical colleges like AIIMS, and Maulana Azad Medical College are highly valued colleges and have higher cutoffs for MBBS admissions.
+The value and the prestige of the medical college also matter in deciding the cutoff.
+Some top government medical colleges like AIIMS and Maulana Azad Medical College are highly valued colleges and have higher cutoffs for MBBS admissions.

 Best Medical Colleges For MBBS In India